KarolSieradzki/HousePricePL/README.md

 # HousePricePL: Predicting Real Estate Prices in Poland

+## Project Overview
+This project provides a comprehensive set of scripts for collecting real estate data from the Otodom website, cleaning and preprocessing the data, and training machine learning models to predict property prices.

+Additionally, it includes an interactive **Streamlit application** that allows users to explore data, visualize model performance, and make property price predictions.
+You can access the live application here: [HousePricePL Streamlit App](https://housepricepl.streamlit.app/)

 ## Project Structure Overview
 This project is structured into several key folders, each responsible for a specific stage in the real estate price prediction pipeline.
 Below is a breakdown of the structure: